idanivanov/idanivanov.github.io/_projects/997-sales-analytics-for-increased-conversion-rate-of-leads.md

 - Building scalable infrastructure for providing live predictions to users
 - Integration of the developed predictive solutions into internal business processes
 - Maintenance and continuous improvement of the prediction models and infrastructure

+## Results

+The lead insights dashboard and the lead score were integrated into the sales reps' daily workflow.
+The dashboard helped the sales reps to work more efficiently and increase the conversion rate of their leads.